 Sage-Grouse Rehabilitation:

-Recently, I completed a seasonal position in Salt Lake City as a Biological Science Technician position at the West Desert District BLM.
+In 2024, I completed a seasonal position in Salt Lake City as a Biological Science Technician position at the West Desert District BLM.
 Sage grouse habitat is limited due to human interaction, and invasive species encroachment.
-We investigated plant population and diversity at various plots pre-and post-treatment.
+We investigated plant population and diversity at various plots pre- and post-treatment.
 Treatment included tree mastication and controlled burns.
 I learned many new plant and grass species, as well as new field techniques while enjoying the Utah mountains and desert.